remote-no-code/FPGA-IP-DEVELOPMENT/Task2/README.md

 | `rdata`    | Returned to CPU                           |
 | `gpio_out` | Drives LEDs / external pins               |

-The GPIO IP now behaves like any other memory-mapped register.[2][1]
+The GPIO IP now behaves like any other memory-mapped register.

 ***